djc5627/CompendiumWeb/docs/index.md

 ## Welcome!

 Welcome to our bird compendium!
-Entries are only added for birds that we have photographed and contain notes on our personal observations and fun facts on the birds.
+Entries contain notes on our personal observations and fun facts on the birds.
+All photos were taken by us and entries are only created for birds we have photographed.
 References are provided for more info.

 # Song Birds